hQamonky/YtMusicDownloader/docs/Api User Guide.md

 - Handle title and artist naming :
     - Add/Edit/Delete rules
     - Strings replace (ex: replace " [Official Music Video]" by "")
-    - Set title/artist format to apply depending on channel
+    - Set title/artist format to apply depending on youtube channel
     - Set title/artist default format to apply for new channels
 ## List of endpoints
 - `/`